ProfYaffle88/Roll20-Inquisitor/README.md

 Characters have *Talents* which are essentially 'Feats' if you are familiar with D&D. Psychic powers, mutations and other special abilities are essentially handled the same way, in that they are items on a character sheet that can be used actively or provide passive benefits.
 Many Talents provide modifiers for rolls (first iteration - user input, later iterations - automated with JavaScript)

-Damage has a location system.
+Damage has a *location system*.
 Each location has potential levels of injury with associated *immediate* and *prolonged* effects.
-This ranges from a lightly wounded leg reducing a characters movement speed, all the way up to instant death resulting from a crippled head injury.
+This ranges from a lightly wounded leg reducing a characters movement speed, all the way up to instant death resulting from a crippling head injury.

 *Armour* provides damage reduction, cheaper '*ablative*' armour is destroyed as it soaks damage.

-*Ranged weapons* have firing modes (single, semi-auto, full-auto), ammunition is tracked, various types (laser, projectile, plasma, melta), and 10 possible range modifer profiles that provide a range of modifiers in 5 yard incrememnts (a pistol has better modifiers at short range and terrible modifiers at long range, while a sniper rifle might have terrible modifiers at short range, great modifiers at optimal range, then worsening modifiers at extreme range).
+*Ranged weapons* have firing modes (single, semi-auto, full-auto), ammunition is tracked, various damage types (laser, projectile, plasma, melta), and 10 possible range modifer profiles that provide a range of modifiers in 5 yard incrememnts (a pistol has better modifiers at short range and terrible modifiers at long range, while a sniper rifle might have terrible modifiers at short range, great modifiers at optimal range, then worsening modifiers at extreme range).
 A table of range profiles is included in the repo but this finicky system is a key target for automation.

 *Melee combat* is fast-paced and unforgiving.
 Rolls are modified by difference in *reach* of weapons, relative positioning of characters and a host of Talents and abilities.
 Defenders have the option of *parrying* or *dodging*.
 A *counter attack* can be achieved relavtively easily by rolling well on a parry, but both dodging and parrying get much more difficult with each subsequent attempt in a turn.